Slow WiFi connection

 MelitaWIFI is great as a public network which can be used for your guests which is limited to 10Mbps speeds.
 Check out our tips on how to connect to your home network here.

-6. Run a service diagnostic test.
+Are you still experiencing issues with your service ?
+Run a service diagnostic test.

 We are giving our customers the same tool our Customer service agents use.
 The service diagnostic test runs a series of tests on your service to detect any faults within your Internet connection.